BOLA: Near-Optimal Bitrate Adaptation for Online Videos

 Note that the actual encoding bitrate for bitrate index $m$ is given by $S_m/p$ bits/second.

-\emph{Video Player:} The video player downloads successive chunks of the video file from the server and plays back the downloaded chunks to the user.
-Each chunk must be downloaded in its entirety before it can be played back.
-We assume that the player sends requests to the server to download one chunk at a time.
-Also, the chunks are downloaded in the same order as they are played back.
-The video player has a finite buffer of size $Q_{\max}$ chunks\footnote{It is common practice for video players to measure the buffer in seconds of playback time rather than in bits.} to store the downloaded but yet-to-be-played-back chunks.
-Measuring the buffer in chunks is equivalent to measuring it in seconds since the chunk duration $p$ is fixed.
-If the buffer is full the player cannot download any new chunks and waits for a fixed period of time given by $\Delta$ seconds before attempting to download a new chunk.
-The chunks that are fully downloaded are played back at a fixed rate of $1/p$ chunks/second without any idling.
+\emph{Video Player:} The video player downloads successive segments of the video file from the server and plays back the downloaded segments to the user.
+Each segment must be downloaded in its entirety before it can be played back.
+We assume that the player sends requests to the server to download one segment at a time.
+Also, the segments are downloaded in the same order as they are played back.
+The video player has a finite buffer of size $Q_{\max}$ segments\footnote{It is common practice for video players to measure the buffer in seconds of playback time rather than in bits.} to store the downloaded but yet-to-be-played-back segments.
+Measuring the buffer in segments is equivalent to measuring it in seconds since the segment duration $p$ is fixed.
+If the buffer is full the player cannot download any new segments and waits for a fixed period of time given by $\Delta$ seconds before attempting to download a new segment.
+The segments that are fully downloaded are played back at a fixed rate of $1/p$ segments/second without any idling.